UW-Hydro/drought_impact/notebooks/README.md

 ## quality_control

 Checking on work done in ways that typically gets more in the weeds and away from analysis itself to verify product accuracy.

+### **`dm_quantile_check.ipynb`**
+9.7.2022

+Here I want to double check that the quantiles used to categorize into USDM categories are sound, or at least as sound as they can be without an objective truth anywho.

 ### **`grace_data_check.ipynb`**
 Week of 8.22.2022